 Whether there’s a risk of layoffs, potential loss of a client, or some other crisis that could be looming, be upfront about it.

-You can overcome a failure.
-You’ll never overcome dishonesty or allowing people to be blindsided.
+You can overcome failure.
+You’ll never overcome dishonesty or allow people to be blindsided.

 6. Go to Bat for Your People

 There may be nothing that breeds confidence in leadership more than your willingness to go to bat for your team.

 The unfortunate truth is that if your team is struggling, they become easy targets for those outside of the team to blame, criticize, and scapegoat.

 Worse, the powers that be may resist providing needed resources to a team that is currently underperforming.
 This, of course, leads to continued underperformance.
 Your job is to be their advocate in the face of that.